Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 - To disable this mod, simply remove the Lang Folder and restart the game, or Select "-" in "Select Custom Langauge" at the start menu, and restart the game.

 ## Downsides & Issues
-- Some voicelines cannot display speech bubbles (e.g., Devyat's Polu or Full-stop Heathcliff in Overwatch state).
+- Some voicelines cannot display speech bubbles (e.g. Devyat's Polu or Full-stop Heathcliff in Overwatch state).
 - Font may not match the base game... but you can use your own custom fonts!
-- A green icon appears in the top-right corner indicates you are using a language mod.
+- A green icon appears in the top-right corner during battle or story, indicates you are using a custom language mod.
 - Game start menu loading may take ages! (though might be cause of my weak device...)
 - Speech bubbles stay longer than they have to blocking visibility on skills during combat.
 - Speech bubbles can end early because of the previous speech bubble before it.